achimweigel/component-spec/doc/proposal/02-component-descriptor.md

 Two *extraIdentities* are equal if they have the same key value pairs whereby the order is not relevant.

-Example for twi resource entries with the same name but different extra identities and therefore different identifier:
+Example for two resource entries with the same name but different extra identities and therefore different identifier:

 ```
 component: